 An overseas data centre can be an attractive option for companies that need additional sites for data backups.
 Australian facilities take considerable measures to prevent any disruption to their services.
 However, there’s still a risk of wildfires, storms, and power outages, especially during summer.
 Deploying a data centre in low-risk regions may help you avoid such disasters.

-Certain offshore data centres can also have lower utility rates, labour costs, and maintenance fees, which is great for businesses on a tight budget.
-However, there are some complications with overseas data centres.
+Certain offshore data centres can also have lower utility rates, labour costs, and maintenance fees.
+This can be great for businesses on a tight budget, however, there can be complications with overseas data centres.

 The biggest problem is Australian businesses not only have to comply with local data laws, but also the specific laws of the country in which the data resides.
 For instance, if you store data in Singaporean data centres, you must make sure the data centres adhere to the country’s Personal Data Protection Act 2012.